-The James M. Collier Orchestral Fellowship program provides aspiring violinists, violists, and cellists with the unique opportunity to explore professional career paths for musicians in the 21st century.
-Under the baton of Music Director Teddy Abrams and direction of Artistic Advisor and Mentor Alexandra Preucil all orchestral fellows will:
+The James M. Collier Orchestral Fellowship Program provides aspiring violinists, violists, and cellists with the unique opportunity to explore professional career paths for musicians in the 21st century.
+Under the baton of Music Director & Conductor Teddy Abrams and Fellowship Program Director, Alexandra Preucil, all orchestral fellows will:

-- Rehearse and perform as part of our Britt Festival Orchestra
+- Rehearse and perform as part of the Britt Festival Orchestra.

 - Form a string quartet and perform in the southern Oregon community.

-- Receive coaching, mentorship, and private lessons from members of the Britt Festival Orchestra.
+- Receive coaching, mentorship, and private lessons from Fellowship Program Director, Alexandra Preucil.

 Who May Apply

-Anyone who is 18 years or older currently pursuing their degree in music, and does not currently hold a position in a major orchestra.
+Anyone who is 18 years or older who is currently pursuing their degree in music and does not currently hold a position in a major orchestra.

 How To Apply